aqaPayam/NakhBot/README.md

 A liked profile is not shown again.

+Users cannot undo, cancel, or withdraw a normal Like in MVP.

 The target user receives a notification.

 The liker appears in the target user’s Liked By section.

 If both users like each other, a match is created.

+After a Match, the pair exits discovery actions and cannot Like each other again.

 ## 7. Liked By